zamazan4ik/awesome-pgo/article/article.md

 ### What to choose?

 Since we have so many PLO tools, the obvious question appears - what should I use?
 From my experience, right now BOLT will be the best option to start with if we are talking about PLO usage.
 Start by default with BOLT.
 If it works for you - great, stay with it.
 If you meet some limitations and they cannot be easily mitigated - consider switching to another tools like Propeller and TLO.

+Someone may ask - why do we have PGO and PLO at the same time?
+Why do need two dedicated approaches that do the same things - optimize an application based on runtime statistics.
+That's a very good question.

 TODO: add thoughts about unification efforts between BOLT and Propeller: https://github.com/google/llvm-propeller/issues/10
 TODO: Android's toolchain uses BOLT instead of CSFDO: https://issuetracker.google.com/issues/223669638#comment16